DominikDoom/a1111-sd-webui-tagcomplete/README.md

 It displays autocompletion hints for recognized tags from "image booru" boards such as Danbooru, which are primarily used for browsing Anime-style illustrations.
 Since some Stable Diffusion models were trained using this information, for example [Waifu Diffusion](https://github.com/harubaru/waifu-diffusion), using exact tags in prompts can often improve composition and help to achieve a wanted look.

-You can either clone / download the files manually as described [below](#installation), or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).
+You can either install it as an extension, clone / download the files manually as described [below](#installation), or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).

 ## Common Problems & Known Issues:
-- The browser might cache old versions of the script, config, or embedding/wildcard lists.
-Try hitting `CTRL+F5` to clear the cache if you have issues.
 - If `replaceUnderscores` is active, the script will currently only partially replace edited tags containing multiple words in brackets.
 For example, editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part of the bracket as the same tag.
 So in those cases you should delete the old tag beforehand.